 - Keep your teen’s spark lit

-Parents can help their children find their sparks.
+Michigan State University Extension encourages parents to help their children find their sparks.
 Start by listening closely to what genuinely excites your teen.
-Watch what their teens do in their free time.
+Watch what your teens do in their free time.
 Are they reading, surfing the internet, banging a drum or drawing cartoons?
 Watch carefully for your child’s strengths and temperament.
 Begin by really looking at their uniqueness and seeing them as a gift to the world.
 Finally, as a parent, recognize your vital part in developing sparks which in turn are crucial to your teen’s happiness and success.